Teaching English in Cambodia in 2026: The Complete Guide

 Career Growth and Opportunities in Cambodia

-With classroom experience and good references, teachers often progress to better-run language centres or private schools that offer higher hourly pay, more consistent schedules, or leadership responsibilities.
+With a year of classroom experience and solid references, you can move to language centres or private schools that offer higher rates, more reliable schedules, and better working conditions.

 • Work with NGOs or education-focused organisations